 Our gut and how it works

 The intestinal microflora is composed of more than 500 different bacterial species that live in a delicate balance among themselves and with the human body.
-The colon is the region of our gut where there is the highest concentration of bacteria, between 10 and 100 billion bacteria/ml of feces material considering an average total contents of 1500 ml of feces material.
+The colon is the region of our gut where there is the highest concentration of bacteria, where it is estimated that there are between 10 and 100 trillion healthy bacteria.

 The intestinal microflora is very important for our health because it is able to: